Growing a construction business IS EASY if you follow certain proven strategies.

 - Project Management and Business Strategies

 Before starting, you need to set a few short and medium-term goals so you can implement the correct strategies.
 There is no order, but typically you want to build a lead system so you can estimate more jobs, eventually winning you more jobs, and then being fast and efficient in the construction portion of it.

 1. How fast do you want to grow?
 Are you looking to explode, or want a steady increase?
 Keep in mind every company has growing pains.
 If you grow too fast, it can get stressful!

 2. Where is the “noise” coming from in your business?
 Where do you see the most challenges and issues in your business?
 Is it with your field supervision?
 Are you missing out on projects because of time?
 Is your estimating team making mistakes because they are going too fast?
 These are the things you need to focus on first.

 3. When you get more leads, do you have a plan to estimate these projects?
 It’s going to take time and effort to get leads.
 How are you going to estimate them?
 Will you do it yourself?
 Do you have a team?
-Most contractors are smaller operations, and using out an estimating services is a great way to get those projects bid ASAP.
+Most contractors are smaller operations, and using estimating services is a great way to get those projects bid ASAP.

 Lead Generation Strategies